marcglasberg/i18n_extension/README.md

 *Note: Any of the above will change the current locale for your widgets using the `i18n_extension`, and also for native Flutter widgets.*

+## Fallback rules

+What happens when you don’t provide the translations for the current locale?
+For example, suppose your current locale is Spanish, but you have only provided translations for English and French.

+Don’t worry — fallback behavior is usually intuitive and aligns with common sense.
+In most cases, it will do exactly what you’d expect.
+However, if you want all the details, here’s a complete breakdown of how it works:

+1. **Exact Match:**
+   If a translation for the exact locale is found, it will be returned.
+    - Example: For `zh-Hans-CN`, it will first look for `zh-Hans-CN`.
+    - Example: For `pt-BR`, it will first look for `pt-BR`.

+2. **Less Specific Locale:**
+   If an exact match is not found, it will search for translations to less specific locales, progressively broadening the scope until it reaches the general language.
+    - Example: For `zh-Hans-CN`, it will next try `zh-Hans`, then `zh`.
+    - Example: For `pt-BR`, it will next try `pt`.

+3. **Alternate Locale Variants:**
+   If no direct or general match is found, it will look for translations in any other locale with the same language.
+    - Example: For `zh-Hans-CN`, it might try `zh-Hant-CN`.
+    - Example: For `pt-BR`, it might try `pt-PT` or `pt-MO`.

+4. **Default Key:**
+   If no suitable translation is found, the key itself is returned.
+This could represent the default locale translation.
+    - Example 1: If your code is `Text('Hello there'.i18n)` and no suitable translation
+      is found, it will print `Hello there`.

 ## Reading the current locale